Our Soils

 Müller-Catoir

-The flat, steep slope in Neustadter Vogelsang lies on hard, massive, fossil-rich limestone banks.
+The flat, steep slope in Neustadter Vogelsang lies on hard, massive, fossil-rich limestone banks (trochite limestone).
 The gray limestone consists largely of the mineral calcite.
 A secondary component is dolomite.
 Microscopically small clay particles are incorporated in small quantities.
 Finely dispersed pyrite (iron sulfide) gives the stone its gray color.
 The iron and clay content becomes visible as it weathers.
 Calcite dissolves in water and is washed out.
 Insoluble iron remains as a yellowish-brown hydroxide (limonite).
 At the same time, the insoluble clay forms a beige patina.

 The massive limestone banks are separated from each other by thin layers of clay marl stone.
 It consists of approximately equal parts microcrystalline calcite and clay minerals.
 When weathered, the soft clay marl swells and quickly breaks down into thin plates.
 Limonite provides the color.